 We have selected every motif, pattern and detail carefully and re-used the ikats to turn them into these beautiful one of a kind accessories.
 We try to give the antique textile the best and most qualitative new life.

 Each creation has it’s own imperfections which give our Feel goodies their unique character.

-We combine this all with strong canvas, a engraved leather patch and YKK zippers.
+We combine this all with strong canvas and high quality YKK zippers.

 The inside of every Feel goodie is made of authentic batik from Yogyakarta, Java.
 Batik is the other traditional technique from Indonesia.
 This cloth is produced by manually applying a wax design to the fabric.
 Then the fabric is dipped in dye, the wax is removed and an intricate design remains.

 :: A few reasons why we call our bags and accessories Feel goodies ::

 ◊ Every item is not just a product, it’s a piece of art.

 ◊ Every single piece is one-of-a-kind and has its own artwork.
 Not two of them are the same.

 ◊ By buying a Feel goodie, you support the local handwork artists in Indonesia.
 From weaving lady to seamstress.

 ◊ CURMS makes sure that the workers in the workshops work under fair conditions.